MichalWyszkYT/test/README.md

 ![Screenshot of optifineProxy showing custom capes and player models](https://adryd.co/Esb9G)
 > The fox ears player model shown above is originaly by [@Adeon](https://twitter.com/Adeon) and was manually ported to optifineProxy.
 The bee player model was taken from [optifine.net/items/hat_bee/model.cfg](http://optifine.net/items/hat_bee/model.cfg) and [optifine.net/items/hat_bee/users/sp614x.png](http://optifine.net/items/hat_bee/users/sp614x.png).

+### Inspiration

+I originally made this as I didn't like OptiFine's banner capes that much as I felt their higher resolution clashed with Minecraft's style.
+While developing it I noticed that there were custom configs and custom player models, so I added support for them.
+Eventually @NotNite convinced me to publish this.

+### Special thanks

+@MStrodl: Helping me with data streams and suggesting Polka and Node-Sharp.
+@NotNite: Convincing me to clean the code up a bit and publish it.
+@BriannaFoxwell and @Cynosphere: Being in calls with me while I was writing this, and helping me test it out.

 ## Usage Rules

 To respect sp614x's donations please do not: